wutka/scheml/DESIGN.md

 ```
 When Scheml wants to determine the type of the add-five function,
 it first says "`add-five` has one parameter named `x`, I will assign
-`x` an unknown type.
+`x` an unknown type".
 Since a function must have a return type it says,
 "I will assign the return type of `add-five` a different unknown type".
 Next, it sees that `(+ x 5)` is the last value returned by the
 function, so it unifies `(+ x 5)` with the unknown return type of `add-five`.